ambernettech/chefdk-fundamentals/scene_07.md

 36
 -

-To escape a string to display a ruby variable or ruby code you use the following sequence: number sign, left curly brace, the ruby variables or ruby code, and then a right curly brace.
+To escape out to display a ruby variable or ruby code you use the following sequence: number sign, left curly brace, the ruby variables or ruby code, and then a right curly brace.

 -
 37